shardeum/shardus-core/docs/network-safety-mode.md

 - Inside `CycleCreator.ts`, Modes will be added as a submodule
 - Inside the `makeCycleRecord()` function in `CycleCreator.ts`, the field `Mode` will be added to the cycle record
 - In Q3, inside the `runQ3()` function, the `updateRecord()` function of the `Mode` module will be called, which contains the code from the Steps section

+## Add mode parameter to Shardus and App

+- mode parameter passed to the app from Shardus-Core so app can perform mode dependent actions
+- In other words mode argument should be added Shardus side so app can check mode and act accordingly

+- in Shardus-Core>join.ts
+  - In the `addJoinRequest()` there an if statement check if (typeof shardus.app.validateJoinRequest === 'function') to check if overridden by app
+    - In the if-statement add the mode argument i.e. `shardus.app.validateJoinRequest(joinRequest, mode)` -In `isReadyToJoin()` add the mode argument
+    - This function gets called by Shardus when trying to join the network and should say not ready to join until certificates needed are present

+- On Shardeum-Server
+  - `isReadyToJoin()` and `validateJoinRequest()`, mode argument should be added to both functions
+    - then logic for when in processing mode, require `stakeCert` and in other modes require `adminCert`